 Azcopy sync syntax

-In the initial run, it will copy all the folders and files from “Upload2Cloud” folder to the Azure storage container “localfiles”. but if you will run it the second time, it will just sync the changes.
-You can also create a batch file and set up scheduling using a task scheduler in Windows to run it at a specific intervals.
+In the initial run, it will copy all the folders and files from the "Upload2Cloud" folder to the Azure storage container "localfiles".
+If you run it a second time, it will only sync the changes.

 Note: Empty folders will not be synced and will be excluded.